Early Decision

 Human-Centered Computing

-Receiving an Early Decision Aid Estimate
+Receiving an Aid Assessment

 1. You’re automatically considered for merit-based aid.

 Your family is encouraged to work with your assigned Financial Aid Counselor to assist you through the financial aid process.
-If you and your family determine that RIT is not an affordable choice, you should contact the RIT/NTID Undergraduate Admissions Office so you may be released from the Early Decision plan.
+If you and your family determine that RIT is not an affordable choice, you should contact the Undergraduate Admissions Office so you may be released from the Early Decision plan.

 Our Early Decision Policy